RedTurtle/auslfe.portlet.multimedia/README.txt

 use of AJAX call to the server.
 This can lead to two problems:

 * too many request (and low performance)
-* random feature can work bad with cache in front of Plone
+* random feature could work badly with cache in front of Plone

 For this reason this portlet will not query every *xyz* seconds the server, but simply get from the server all the images, the randomly reload it client side.